 In terms of connectivity, three options are provided: dual 3.5mm (for PCs), single 3.5mm (for PC, mobile, Switch, PS5 and Xbox) and USB-A (for PS5 and PC).
 That means you can use these headphones on the go just as easily as at home on your PC or console.
 USB comes via an included dongle which adds the simulated 7.1 capabilities, microphone settings (like a noise gate and side tone) and compatibility with Razer's Synapse software.
 If you could do without all that, consider instead the BlackShark V2 X, which ditches the sound card to hit a much more competitive price point.
 (There's also the BlackShark V2 Pro, which adds wireless connectivity with the same excellent sound and comfort, making it a good alternative to the SteelSeries Arctis 7X and 7P in the "best wireless headset" slot.)

-Regardless of this minor annoyance, the Epos H3 is an excellent translation of the company's traditional strengths - audio quality, build quality and comfort - down to a more mainstream price point, and for that it deserves our runner-up spot.
+The Epos H3 Hybrid and Epos H3 are excellent translations of the firm's traditional strengths - audio quality, build quality and comfort - down to a more mainstream price point, and for that they deserve our runner-up spot.
+The standard H3 is a much better value currently, but we expect the recently released Hybrid to become more affordable going forward.

 Best Xbox Series X/S headset: Xbox Wireless Headset